-FAQ CCP2.2: What actions can be taken by coastal cities and settlements to reduce climate change 28 risk?
-29
+FAQ CCP2.2 | What actions can be taken by coastal cities and settlements to reduce climate change risk?

-30 Sea level rise responds to climate change over long timeframes and will continue even after successful 31 mitigation.
-However, rapid global mitigation of greenhouse gases significantly reduces risks to coastal 32 C&S, and crucially buys time for adaptation.
-33
+Sea level rise (SLR) responds to climate change over long timeframes and will continue even after successful mitigation.
+However, rapid global mitigation of greenhouse gases significantly reduces risks to coastal cities and settlements (C&S), and, crucially, buys time for adaptation.

-Appropriate actions to reduce climate change risks on coastal C&S depend on the scale and speed of coastal 35 change interacting with unfolding local circumstances - reflecting the hazards, exposure, vulnerability, and 36 response to risks.
-37
+Appropriate actions to reduce climate change risks in coastal C&S depend on the scale and speed of coastal change interacting with unfolding local circumstances, reflecting the hazards, exposure, vulnerability and response to risks.

-'Hard' protection, like dikes and seawalls, can reduce risks of flooding for several metres of sea-level rise in 39 some coastal C&S. These are most cost-effective for densely populated cities and some islands but may be 40 unaffordable for poorer regions.
-Although these measures reduce the likelihood of coastal flooding, residual 41 risk remains, and hard protection typically has negative consequences for natural systems.
-In low-lying 42 protected coastal zones, draining river and excess water will increasingly be hampered, requiring pumping 43 eventually or transferring to alternative strategies.
-44
+'Hard' protection, like dikes and seawalls, can reduce the risk of flooding for several metres of SLR in some coastal C&S. These are most cost effective for densely populated cities and some islands, but may be unaffordable for poorer regions.
+Although these measures reduce the likelihood of coastal flooding, residual risk remains, and hard protection typically has negative consequences for natural systems.
+In low-lying protected coastal zones, draining river and excess water will increasingly be hampered, eventually requiring pumping or transferring to alternative strategies.

-Whereas structures can disrupt natural beach morphology processes, sediment-based protection replenishes 46 beaches.
-These have lower impact on adjacent beaches and coastal ecology and lower costs for construction 47 and maintenance compared to hard structures.
-Another form of 'soft' protection involves establishing, 48 49 rehabilitating and preserving coastal ecosystems, like marshes, mangroves, seagrass, coral reefs and dunes, providing 'soft' protection against storm surges, reducing coastal erosion, and offering additional benefits 50 including food, materials, and carbon sequestration.
-However, these are less effective where there is limited 51 space in the coastal zone, limited sediment supply, and under higher rates of sea level rise.
-52 53
+Whereas structures can disrupt natural beach morphology processes, sediment-based protection replenishes beaches.
+These have lower impact on adjacent beaches and coastal ecology and lower costs for construction and maintenance compared to hard structures.
+Another form of 'soft' protection involves establishing, rehabilitating and preserving coastal ecosystems, like marshes, mangroves, seagrass, coral reefs and dunes, providing 'soft' protection against storm surges, reducing coastal erosion and offering additional benefits including food, materials and carbon sequestration.
+However, these are less effective where there is limited space in the coastal zone, limited sediment supply and under higher rates of SLR.

-Coastal settlements can 'avoid' new flood and erosion risk by preventing development in areas exposed to 54 current and future coastal hazards.
-Where development already exists, settlements can 'accommodate' 55 climate change impacts through, among other things, land use zoning, raising ground or buildings above 56 storm surge levels, installing flood proofing measures within and outside properties, and early warning 57 systems.
-Improving the capacity of urban drainage, incorporating nature-based solutions within urban areas,

-- 2 and managing land upstream of settlements to reduce runoff from the hinterland, reduces the risk of - 3 compound flood events.
-More radically, land can also be reclaimed from the sea, which offers opportunities - for further development but has impacts on the natural system and wider implications for the trajectory of development. - 6
+Coastal settlements can 'avoid' new flood and erosion risks by preventing development in areas exposed to current and future coastal hazards.
+Where development already exists, settlements can 'accommodate' climate change impacts through, among other things, land-use zoning, raising ground or buildings above storm surge levels, installing flood-proofing measures within and outside properties, and early warning systems.
+Improving the capacity of urban drainage, incorporating nature-based solutions within urban areas and managing land upstream of settlements to reduce runoff from the hinterland reduces the risk of compound flood events.
+More radically, land can also be reclaimed from the sea, which offers opportunities for further development but has impacts on the natural system and wider implications for the trajectory of development.